leilahaddou/leilahaddou.github.io/nicar-graphs-20.md

 # Eploring networks with graph databases
-### NICAR 2020 New Orleans

-This tutorial was written for an hour-long introduction to graph databases for the annual NICAR conference.
+This tutorial was written for an hour-long introduction to graph databases for the annual NICAR conference in New Orleans 2020.

 ### What is a graph database?